tbrycekelly/SimpleMapper/README.md

 Power is great, except when it comes with a learning curve and inflexibility.
 Finding the then-current libraries were unable to reliably spit out a map of our data points with clear cause-and-effect structures (e.g., do this to add an arrow or do this to add a label), we decided to build our own library suited to the task of making maps simpler.

+If you like this, then I'd recommend checking out an accessory package I've written for adding bathymetry (or topography) to maps: [SimpleBathy](https://github.com/tbrycekelly/SimpleBathy).

 #### Getting Started

 The easiest way to install the pacakge (until I get around to adding this to CRAN) is via _devtools_.